 Dried herbs lose a lot of their aromatic properties as soon as the heat hits them.
 This also means that they lose a lot of their flavor.

-However, dried herbs will last for quite a long time.
-1 – 3 years is not uncommon, although much of the flavor will be gone by that time.
+However, dried herbs will last for quite a long time and fresh herbs wilt quickly once cut.
+1 – 3 years is not uncommon for dried herbs, although much of the flavor will be gone by that time.

 Find out more about storing dried herbs here.

-If you would like a reminder of this chart for identifying herbs, just pin this image to one of your gardening board on Pinterest so that you can easily find it later.
+If you would like a reminder of this list of herbs with pictures, just pin this image to one of your gardening board on Pinterest so that you can easily find it later.

 This handy herb identification chart will take the guess work out of identifying herbs.
 Print it out and keep it in your gardening journal for easy access.